 - Online Safeguarding Young Cricketers certificate (SYC).

-- If you either haven’t attended or your Safehands certificate has lapsed you will have to view an ECB Safehands Webinar.
-More information will follow regarding this!
-This will only be valid for 12 months
+- If you either haven’t attended or your Safe Hands certificate has lapsed you will have to view an ECB Safe Hands Webinar.
+Please see the links to sign up further down this page.
+Please note, obtaining this qualification through the online webinars will only be valid for 12 months.

 Disclosure and Barring Service (DBS) Checks